 L2TP/IPsec – one of the worst options as it’s the oldest protocol that ExpressVPN supports.
 It’s only useful only in cases when other protocols don’t work.
 Plus, it has much fewer server options.
 You can use it on Windows and macOS.

 If you don’t like to pick your tunneling protocol manually, you can leave it on Automatic.
 This mode is available by default, and it will choose the best tunneling protocol on the fly.
 During my tests, it most frequently used Lightway.

 ExpressVPN’s kill switch is called Network Lock.
-It’s usually a central component of the security suite.
+It’s usually a central component of any Virtual Private Network.
 If you’re using a VPN to protect your identity, the kill switch shuts down your Internet connection when the VPN server’s link is disrupted.
 This prevents unwanted leaks of your true IP (and location).

 You can easily turn on the Network Lock by heading to your settings.
 It’s also possible to disable or allow access to the other local network devices like file servers and printers.
 This creates a block so strict that your device gets cut off from the local network.
 It can be handy if you’re using a VPN in a public place.

 Plus, it is possible to set it up in such a way that it also disables specific apps.
 The feature is available on Windows, macOS, Linux, and Android.
 Though, iOS users will have to deal with the fact that it isn’t available to them.